youngff43/fluffy-journey/README.md

-# User Story
+# Social Network
-AS A social media startup
-I WANT an API for my social network that uses a NoSQL database SO THAT my website can handle large amounts of unstructured data
+This is a API meant for a social netowrk we application.
+It is built with MongoDB database, Mongoose ODM, and Express.js as a NoSQL challenge.

-## Acceptancce Criteria
+## Description
-GIVEN a social network API
-WHEN I enter the command to invoke the application THEN my server is started and the Mongoose models are synced to the MongoDB database WHEN I open API GET routes in Insomnia for users and thoughts THEN the data for each of these routes is displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete users and thoughts in my database WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list
+For a social media startup this is an API for a social network that uses a NoSQL database so that the website can handle large amounts of unstructured data.
+When the command is entered to invoke the application the server is started and the Mongoose models are synced to the MongoDB database.
+When the API GET routes for users and thoughts are opened in Insomnia the data for each of these routes is displayed in a formatted JSON.
+When the API POST, PUT, and DELETE routes are tested in Insomnia the user is able to successfully create, update, and delete users and thoughts in the database.
+When the API POST and DELETE routes are tested in Insomnia the user is able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list.

+## Screenshots

-## Crud Routes
+## CRUD Routes Created
 * add a user
 * get a single user
 * get all users